How To Make Marigold Tea

 How to harvest marigolds for tea:

-To harvest calendula blooms, pick or cut off the flower where it meets the stem.
-For edible or medicinal purposes, avoid collecting the heads already starting to dry and go to seed.
+To harvest marigold blooms, pick or cut off the flower where it meets the stem.
+For edible or medicinal purposes, avoid collecting the heads that are already starting to dry and go to seed.
 Fresh blooms are best for this.
 Use the older ones for seed-saving instead.

 Ingredients: